Kuangshi (Leo) Ai

 Notre Dame, IN 46556

 My research interests lie at the intersection of scientific visualization, human-computer interaction, and natural language processing.
 Currently, I focus on leveraging large language models (LLMs) to make the complex, expert-oriented process of scientific visualization more intuitive and accessible to broader audiences.
-I’m also exploring the integration of LLMs with 3D/4D data, including general vision-language models for volumetric and spatial understanding.
+My research also explores multi-modal LLM agents for agentic visualization of 3D/4D scientific data through the MCP framework.

 If you’re interested in my work or would like to collaborate, feel free to reach out at kai[at]nd[dot]edu.